kwbunker/PHYS-3330-Scratch/lab2.md

 ## Fixed-value voltage divider - 1k$\boldsymbol{\Omega}$

-1. Build a voltage divider similar to the one shown in Fig. 1(a) using resistors of around 1 k$\Omega$.
+1. Build a voltage divider similar to the one shown in Figure @fig:ideal-vd using resistors of around 1 k$\Omega$.
 Draw a diagram of the circuit in your lab notebook.
 Make sure to label the resistors and record all measured component values and voltages.

 2. Measure each resistor with your DMM before inserting it into your circuit and record the value.
 Why should you measure component values before placing them in the circuit?

 3. Predict the output voltage you should measure based on your input voltage and resistance measurements.
 Include your calculations and numerical predictions in your lab notebook.

-4. Now, apply a DC voltage to the input and measure the output voltage of your divider, first using first your DMM and second using your oscilloscope with the minigrabbers.
+4. Now, apply a DC voltage to the input and measure the output voltage of your divider, first using your DMM and second using your oscilloscope with the minigrabbers.
 Record your measurements. *Do not have the DMM and the oscilloscope connected at the same time because each may perturb the measurement differently.*

 5. Compare the voltages you predicted to the voltages you measured.
 Does your model of the voltage divider agree with each of your measurements?
 Explicitly record what criteria you used to determine whether or not the model and measurements agreed.